 A magnificent exhibition of First Nations' treasures (right), with over 500 objects covering the history of the native Canadians.

-Musée de l'Amérique Française
+Musée de l'Amérique Francaise

-The oldest museum in Canada features over 450,000 artifacts from the earliest French communities.
+The oldest museum in Canada features more than 450,000 artifacts from the earliest French communities.